jdarkera/bioinformatics/README.md

 Our target audience are healthcare technology leaders, entrepreneurs, and industry-specific regulatory stakeholders.

 IV.
-Core/Key Features: https://github.com/jdarkera/bioinformatics/blob/master/Project2-wireframes.pdf
+Core/Key Features

-Please see wireframes.pdf to see design/prototype.
+Please see wireframes.pdf to see design/prototype: https://github.com/jdarkera/bioinformatics/blob/master/Project2-wireframes.pdf

 1)Landing Page:
 This gives users information about the platform, and our product